 This Act also increased the fees charged for retail tobacco product licenses and tobacco product vending machine licenses.
 It was a long overdue increase as these license fees were originally established in 1964 and last increased in 1969.
 The vending machine license fee was last increased in 1976.
 By including vapor products in the definition of tobacco products, vapor product wholesalers, retailers, and vending machine operators must pay license fees at the same rates as for traditional tobacco products.

 The Delaware Health Fund, where tobacco Master Settlement Agreement dollars received by the state are directed, received almost $25 million total in fiscal year 2018.
 Total tobacco prevention and cessation funding remained about the same as the previous year at $6.36 million.

 The American Lung Association in Delaware will continue to educate lawmakers on the ongoing fight against tobacco.
-Our goal is to build champions within the legislature and a groundswell of advocates to advance our goals, including funding to prevent our youth from starting to smoke as well as helping individuals who want to quit to do so.
-We also hope to increase the minimum age of sale for all tobacco products to 21 years old.
+Our goal is to build champions within the legislature and a groundswell of advocates to advance our goals, including funding to prevent our youth from starting to smoke as well as helping individuals who want to quit to do so and increasing the minimum age of sale for all tobacco products to 21 years old.